 That Got Me to Thinking

-If I were that older friend teaching a 20-year old things I would like to have known, I would tell my 20-year old self these twenty things.
+If I were that older friend teaching a 20-year old things that I would like to have known, I would tell my 20-year old self these twenty things.
 This list is not exhaustive, and the stuff on my list is not in order of priority.
 All of them are important.
 I wish I knew them.
 I’m sure you can add to them.

 - Embrace your ignorance: You don’t know everything (1 Corinthians 8:2).